Pension Plan Members

 The PRPP Agreement and Regulations / Supervision of PRPPs

 Effective June 15, 2016, the Government of Saskatchewan entered into the Multilateral Agreement Respecting Pooled Registered Pension Plans and Voluntary Retirement Savings Plans (the PRPP Agreement) with the Governments of Canada, Quebec, British Columbia and Nova Scotia.
+Effective March 31, 2017, the Government of Ontario entered into the PRPP Agreement.
 The PRPP Agreement provides for the efficient regulation and supervision of pooled registered pension plans across Canada, and addresses how conflicts will be resolved in situations where there are differences between jurisdictions’ PRPP legislation.

 The PRPP Agreement provides that a corporation is exempt from the requirement to obtain a licence under provincial PRPP legislation if the corporation has a federal or a Quebec licence.
 In addition, a federally-licensed PRPP administrator that registers a PRPP under the federal PRPP legislation is exempt from the requirement to register that PRPP under the applicable provincial PRPP legislation.
 Therefore, the insurance companies which have been granted a PRPP administrator’s licence by OSFI will be able to offer PRPPs to Saskatchewan residents.
 OSFI is responsible for the regulation and supervision of all PRPPs that provide benefits to Saskatchewan workers.